-After your free initial consultation, KNR will investigate your accident, gather evidence, and assess your personal injury case’s viability.
-Our lawyers will then advise you of your legal options and the best path forward.
+After your free initial consultation, our personal injury lawyers will investigate your accident, gather evidence, and assess your personal injury case’s viability.
+Our Toledo injury lawyers will then advise you of your legal options and the best path forward.
 This may include drafting a demand letter or filing a personal injury lawsuit.

 Sometimes, large insurance companies don’t want to negotiate or offer less than what’s fair.
 Remember, they are businesses and not concerned with your recovery.
 Your best option to secure full and fair compensation may be a lawsuit.